Skip to content

 Agile methodologies, such as Scrum and Kanban, promote an iterative and incremental approach to development.
 They emphasize collaboration, adaptive planning, and rapid delivery.

 Agile projects divide the development process into smaller iterations or sprints, allowing for flexibility, continuous feedback, and frequent software releases.
-Agile methodologies are well-suited for projects with evolving requirements and a need for quick iterations or customer involvement.
+Agile methodologies are well-suited for projects with evolving requirements and a need for quick iterations or client involvement.

 DevOps